tea faq border 1 tea faq border 2

 Appearance

-How to brew
+How to brew loose black tea

 Start with the freshest water you can find.
 If you don't have a source for spring water then use filtered water.
 It's best if you warm the teapot with a bit of hot water before you put the tea inside.
-Be sure to boil the water well and simply pour it over the loose tea or teabags.
+Be sure to boil the water well and simply pour it over the loose tea or tea bags.

 Water: Rolling Boil